StrangeFaiths/StrangeFaiths/chapters/chapter-v-revised.md

 Adio awoke from his slumber.
 Scratching his grey hair, he rose from his hay bed and stretched.
 He peered over to the hearth.
-Smoked fish hung underneath the dying fire.

-Out of three plates, he picked two and set them on the table.
-A piece of fish fell on his stained brown shorts.
-Grumbling, he picked it up and checked the rip on his white shirt.
-The fisherman picked up his fishing rods and coin pouch.
+Smoked fish hung underneath a dying fire.
+He walked to his cabinet and grabbed two plates from a set of three.
+Plucking a fish along the way, he sat down and ate.
+A piece fell on his stained brown shorts.
+Grumbling, he picked it up and inspected his attire.
+A large rip ran on his white shirt from his neck to his armpit.

->> He inspects his fishing rod and it has a broken line.

-Before stepping out, he peered over to his cabinet full of dusty liqour bottles.
-With a pained smile, he picked one up and left.
+Finishing his breakfast, Adio picked up his fishing rods and donned a straw hat.
+Before stepping out, the fisherman peered over to his cabinet full of dusty liqour bottles.
+With a frown, he picked one up and left.

 The sun had barely risen from the sea.
 The air was cold with morning dew and salt.
-Adio stepped onto the cold sand, and set his rods onto his boat.
-Turning around, he inspected the outside of his home.
-A hollow sound came upon knocking upon the wooden walls.
-Leaving holes, hay slipped down the roof exposing the wood base.
-Adio sighed and strolled into the forest.
+Adio stepped onto the cool sand, and set his rods onto his boat.
+With a sigh, he strolled into the forest.

 >> Forest Description
-The mud was fresh.

-Redo, probably omit the top portion nothing happens. leave hut to when he comes back.
----
+The mud was moist on his feet.
+The fisherman walked along an unbeaten path.
+At the end of the path was a single grave.
+It was marked with a wooden cross and decorated with various forest flowers.
+Sitting in front of the grave, he bows his head.

+    "Hello dear, it's been a while.
+Today marks the 10th autumn since my last drink.
+Luc hasn't returned yet.
+I pray everyday for his safe arrival, but I-..."

+    "I understand if he doesn't forgive me.
+But I hope that he returns for you."

+After saying prayers, Adio heads off.

 Standing on the outskirts of a forest, Adio readied himself.
-Just 50 steps ahead was a fishing village.
+Just 50 steps ahead was a village.
 Thoughts of the stares he would receive held him back.
-With a deep breath, the fisherman stepped forward.
+He took deep breaths.
+Stengthening his resolve, the fisherman stepped forward.

 The first villager caught eyes with him.
 With the best smile he could force, Adio waved.
 The man scowled and continued on.